enes

 with the primary purpose of promoting our services and engaging with other users.

-If you, as a user, have a profile on the same Social Media platform as our organization, you may freely join the page we have created, thereby expressing interest in the information we publish on that platform.
+If you, as a user, have a profile on the same social media platform as our entity, you may freely join the page created by us, thereby showing interest in the information we publish on that network.

-By joining, you allow us visibility of certain personal data that you have made publicly available on your profile.
+By joining, you provide us with visibility of certain personal data that you have publicly provided on your profile.

-Only if you join our page on the specified Social Media platforms will your profile data be processed by our organization, and solely within the Social Media platform itself.
-Under no circumstances will it be processed by us outside the platform without your prior consent.
+Only if you join our page on the aforementioned social media platforms will your profile data be processed by our entity solely within the social media platform itself, and under no circumstances will they be processed by us outside of it without your prior consent.

-As a user, you may access the privacy policies of the Social Media platform at any time and configure your profile to ensure the privacy of any data you do not wish to make public.
-You may also unfollow us whenever you choose.
+As a user, you may access the privacy policies of the social media platform itself at any time, as well as configure your profile to ensure the privacy of any data you do not wish to make public.
+You may also stop following us whenever you wish.

-Once you have joined our page, you may, if you wish, publish comments, links, images, photographs, or any other type of multimedia content supported by the Social Media platform.
-Please remember that in all cases you must be the owner of such content, hold the copyright and intellectual property rights, or have the consent of any affected third parties.
+Once you have joined our page, and if you deem it appropriate, you may publish comments, links, images, photographs or any other type of multimedia content supported by the social media platform.
+We remind you that, in all cases, you must be the owner of such content, hold the copyright and intellectual property rights, or have the consent of the affected third parties.

-The publication of any content on the page—whether text, graphics, photographs, videos, etc.—related to minors, or that harms or may harm honor, morality, ethics, good taste, decency, and/or that infringes, violates, or breaches intellectual or industrial property rights, image rights, or any other rights protected by law, is expressly prohibited.
-In such cases, our organization reserves the right to immediately remove the content and may request the permanent blocking of the user.
+Any publication on the page is expressly prohibited, whether texts, graphics, photographs, videos, etc., related to minors, or that infringes or may infringe honour, morals, ethics, good taste, decorum and/or that infringes, violates or breaches intellectual or industrial property rights, image rights or any other right contrary to the law.
+In such cases, our entity reserves the right to immediately remove the content and may request the permanent blocking of the user.

-Our organization will not be responsible for the content freely posted by a user.
-The user must be aware that their publications will be visible to other users, and therefore they will be solely responsible for their posts and for their own privacy.
+Our entity shall not be held responsible for content freely published by a user.
+The user must bear in mind that their publications will be visible to other users and, therefore, they shall be solely responsible for their publications and privacy.

 Our organization may use the Social Media platform for advertising purposes, always in compliance with the requirements of the applicable Data Protection regulations and the LSSI-CE.